druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ```

-The total training duration (sum times over the 3 iterations) is 1:24:22.
-This may be an underestimate, since this search space is based on prior experience.
+The total training duration (the sum of times over the 3 iterations) is 1:24:22.
+This time may be an underestimate, since this search space is based on prior experience.

 Finally, we refit using the best hyperparameters and evaluate: